Nova Geração de Televisão: History

 In the early 2000s, businessman Manoel Antônio Bernardi Costa acquired the concessions for channels 48 UHF in the city of Osasco, in the state of São Paulo, on behalf of the Fundação de Fátima, and 26 UHF in Rio de Janeiro, capital of the state of the same name, on behalf of the Fundação Veneza, both of an educational nature, which until then belonged to UniTV, and which would become the headquarters of Nova Geração de Televisão.
 The antenna manufacturer Mectrônica, owned by Manoel, was responsible for financing the costs of the future network.
-On April 24, 2003, the broadcaster's headquarters, located in the Butantã neighborhood of São Paulo, named Espaço 48, was opened to the public.
+On April 24, 2003, the station's headquarters, located in the Butantã neighborhood of São Paulo, named Espaço 48, was opened to the public.
 Its structure was assembled by about 100 designers and decorators coordinated by Regina Fronterotta and Ricardo Rangel, the latter also being the general director of NGT.

 Broadcasting from São Paulo via the Torre Cásper Líbero, located in the Gazeta Building on Paulista Avenue, which also rebroadcast TV Gazeta's signal, the network went on air on October 8, 2003, showing eight hours of outsourced programming on a trial basis.
 The documentaries that made up its schedule were produced by the educational channel STV (now SescTV) and by the Argentine pay TV channels Infinito and FashionTV, owned by the company Claxson, with which NGT entered into a partnership.

 Between 2010 and 2011, the channel entered into a partnership with E+ Entretenimento to show series and films on its schedule.
-Between 2011 and 2013, NGT entered into a collaboration with TV Diário de Fortaleza to rebroadcast some of the Ceará-based broadcaster's programs on the network's national schedule.
+Between 2011 and 2013, NGT entered into a collaboration with TV Diário de Fortaleza to rebroadcast some of the Ceará-based network's programs on the network's national schedule.
 On May 25, 2015, the independent production company Medialand licensed its content for broadcast on the network.